Chapter 12 : Love rule #12

 “Girls, please!
 The dress!
 The dress!” the lady said, and I giggled through my tears.

-“Here, take this one!” she said, thrusting her hand through the opening.
+“Here, take this one,” Callie said, passing a dress over the top of the door.
 My fingers closed around a beautiful green dress that Sophie tried on when we were here together.
 It had fit tiny Sophie, and now I was about to try it on.
 I hesitated, then stuck my head through the curtain.

 “But that one is Sophie’s,” I muttered, and Callie rolled her eyes.